ddutta111/Multiple-Assets-Portfolio-Optimization-Risk-Management-Monte-Carlo-/README.md

 Additionally, the Monte Carlo simulation-based Value at Risk (VaR) of $69,744.52 at a 95% confidence level over a 5-day period highlights the portfolio’s downside risk, implying a 5% chance that losses could exceed this amount during the period.
 Overall, this portfolio offers a strong return potential with a well-balanced risk profile. helping in making informed investment decisions.

+(Note: Please check the Google Colab Notebook to see detailed explanation and plots of this project)

 ## Author

 Debolina Dutta